-IBAT College Dublin has ensured that Protection for Enrolled Learners' (PEL) arrangements are in place to safeguard students completing courses of greater than three months' duration, and these protections are consistent with the requirements of Part 6, Section 65 of the Qualifications and Quality Assurance (Education and Training) Act, 2012.
-This arrangement is in place for all students registered on undergraduate, postgraduate and English language programmes offered at the College.
+IBAT College Dublin has ensured that Protection for Enrolled Learners' (PEL) arrangements duration, and these protections are consistent with the requirements of Part 6, Section 65 of the Qualifications and Quality Assurance (Education and Training) Act, 2012.
+This arrangement is in place for all students registered on undergraduate, postgraduate and

+English language programmes offered at the College.